bjeremy23/jibberish/README.md

 ### Commands:
 - `<command>`                 - Execute a shell command
-- `#<command description>`    - Ask to generate a command - less tokens, more concise
+- `#<command description>`    - Ask to generate a command - less tokens, exact and concise
-- `?<question>`               - Ask a question or perform tasks using tools - more tokens, less concise
+- `?<question>`               - Ask a question or perform tasks using tools - more tokens, more verbiage and detail
 - `exit`, `quit`, `q`         - Exit the shell
 - `help`                      - Help menu